-QA evaluation reports are published at unit level in the context of the periodic quality review process for academic, research, professional service units and affiliates.
+QA evaluation reports are published at unit level in the context of the periodic quality review process for academic, research and support units.
 The outputs of the process for each unit include (i) a reviewers' report, which is published on the QSU website; and (ii) a quality improvement plan (QIP) for the unit, which is based on the recommendations from the reviewers' report.
 The final QIP implementation summary report is published on the websites of the QSU and the relevant unit, and the QSU informs the campus community (by email) about the publications.

-The University publishes the reports from its institutional reviews 2011 and 2020) on the QSU website.
-Quality assurance policies are available on the University policy hub.
-Quality assurance procedures are available on the QSU website and are also published on individual unit websites.
+The University publishes the reports from its institutional reviews 2011 and 2020) on the Office of the President and QSU websites.